Persons who need special treatment are defined particularly as:

 Only one centre is designed to host single women or single women with children.
 It is located in Warsaw and it is managed by the private contractor.
 From its very beginnings it is fully occupied.
 Moreover, social assistance may be granted outside of the centre when it is necessary in order to ensure the safety of the asylum seeker, with special consideration to the situation of single women.

 Since 2008, the Office for Foreigners has a special agreement with the Police, UNHCR, “La Strada” Foundation and Halina Niec Legal Aid Centre aiming to better identify, prevent and respond to gender-based violence in reception centres.
 In regard to all reception centres, special teams have been created, consisting of one representative from the Office for Foreigners, the Police and an NGO.
 Their task is to effectively prevent acts of violence in reception centres and respond to any which do occur quickly.
-There were 23 cases of violence in 2016, 28 in 2017, 13 in 2018 and 14 in 2019.
+There were 28 cases of violence in 2017, 13 in 2018, 14 in 2019 and 10 in 2020.

 In 2017 and 2018, the Office for Foreigners in partnership with NGOs implemented a comprehensive system of child protection against violence in the centres.
 In the framework of the project “We protect children in the centres for foreigners”, trainings of centre staff were organised and standards of child protection were developed.